-A GPS navigation device consists of:
+A global positioning system (or GPS) navigation device consists of:

-- global positioning system (or GPS) receiver that picks up satellite signals to determine your exact position
+- a GPS receiver that picks up satellite signals to determine your exact position

-- screen displaying maps and route instructions
+- a screen displaying maps and route instructions

-- loudspeaker for verbal instructions
+- a loudspeaker for verbal instructions

 Android and iPhone users have access to the free Google Maps app, which shows your current position and offers voice direction.
-Apple has also released their own version for iOS devices that's simply called Maps.
+Apple has also released its own version for iOS devices that's simply called Maps.